i write for inner peace.

 My first stop was a ferry terminal in Seattle.
 The sight of departure took on the charm of a final flourish.
 Autumn afternoons ended early, and the promise of good coffee kept your eyes open in the rain.

 The object was to move higher, so I flew North for the summer.

 The next stop was a train platform in uptown Chicago, amid the silhouette of rooftops back-lit by neon marquees.
 It was slam poetry night.
 I met a girl who I began writing about, the kind that smiled at you to be polite and never wrote back.
 I rode the Red Line back to an empty hotel room, invisible as the wind they named the city after.

-The object was to move together, yet I found myself drifting further apart, step by step, no matter where I went next.
+The object was to move together.
+I found myself drifting.

-I drove to a church in D.C. for a spring wedding, stumbled out of the reception hall into a back alley bar named “Sovereign”.
+I drove to a church in D.C. for a spring wedding.
+I stumbled out of the reception hall into a back alley bar named “Sovereign”.

 I froze on a bus stop bench in Milwaukee, staring at the Christmas lights that hung in the dead trees of an abandoned park.

 I dragged my baggage in circles through crowded airports, looking for my gate.

 The object was to keep moving.
 I got nowhere.